cordy001/TermuxNetHunter/README.md

 after the automation setUp you will see 3 choices

 ### After the Installation
-Copy paste this to install the Kali GPG Keys
+Copy paste this to install the Kali GPG Keys and this is also setup everything

 ```sh
 curl -fsSL https://archive.kali.org/archive-key.asc | sudo gpg --dearmor -o /etc/apt/trusted.gpg.d/kali-archive.gpg